No items found.

 due diligence documents

-Keeping structured records like this in a spreadsheet also allows you to filter for results faster when buyers ask for documents.
+Keeping structured records like this in a spreadsheet also allows you to filter for results faster.
 Whatever headings you opt for, the ‘last updated’ column is particularly important, allowing you to see at a glance when due diligence documents were last updated and thus, how likely they are to be relevant.

 See how can DealRoom help you streamline due diligence process and accelerate your deal by up to 100%.